science-en-poche/yelandur/API.md

 will update that subject's `occupation`.
 Any other data included will be ignored, except if it is a `device_id` (see below).
-Note that the actual data sent doesn't look like that, because of the signature.
-See the *Signing* section below for details on the signature format.
+Note that the actual data sent doesn't look like that, because of the signature (again, see the *Signing* section below for details on the signature format).

 Possible errors are:

+FIXME: errors overlap

-* `400` if the received data is malformed (malformed or missing signature, malformed JSON after decoding the signature, missing `profile_id` field, `profile_id` not matching the one in the URL)
+* `400` if the received data is malformed (malformed or missing signature, malformed JSON after decoding the signature), if the `profile_id` field is missing, if the `profile_id` field does not match the one in the URL
-* `403` if the signature is not from the provided `profile_id`, or if there is a new `device_id` field that did not exist before or does not match the existing one (that field can be changed if a signature from the device is also provided)
+* `403` if the signature is not from the provided `profile_id`, or if there is a `device_id` that does not match the existing one (if the server-side `device_id` is not set, it can be added if a signature from the device is also provided, as explained below)
 * `404` if the profile given in the URL does not exist (before any other error)